jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 I sometimes find it frustrating as an observer of energy markets and policy to understand the quantities those markets deal in.
 News and commentators quote prices in units that consumers may be unfamiliar with, making it difficult to intuit the importance of those prices.
 Here are some examples:

 - **War in Ukraine**  European wholesale natural gas prices (Dutch Title Transfer Facility or Dutch TTF) ran from &euro;88 per MegaWatt hour (MWh) in February 2022 before Russia's invasion of Ukraine, to a peak of &euro;340 per MWh in August 2022 when concerns about a shortage ran highest.
 After conservation efforts, European countries securing liquefied natural gas imports, and a warmer-than-feared winter, prices fell back to [&euro;76](https://www.nytimes.com/2023/01/03/business/europe-natural-gas-prices.html) [or lower](https://www.wsj.com/articles/sliding-natural-gas-prices-deal-surprise-reprieve-to-europe-11673005590) by the start of 2023.
+In 2020, these prices were under &euro;20 per MWh.

 - **U.S. Natural Gas Prices**.
 Quoted in MMBTU (million british thermal units).
 Often are in the $2 - 3 range, but driven by Ukraine-driven supply shocks, [briefly exceeded $9](https://www.wsj.com/articles/natural-gas-prices-plunge-and-drillers-dial-back-236a2a9).
 In California, however, a pipeline closure limited supply and prices averaged [$19.40 per MMBTU in early January](https://www.wsj.com/articles/natural-gas-prices-have-fallen-back-to-earthexcept-in-california-11673411627) while the Henry Hub benchmark was under $4.00.
 With different units,